Explicit methods for the Hasse norm principle and applications to $A_n$ and $S_n$ extensions: Introduction

-As an application, one can obtain conditions on the decomposition groups determining whether the HNP and weak approximation hold in $A_n$ and $S_n$ extensions.
-In Theorems~\ref{main} and \ref{weakap}, we exhibit such a characterization for $n=4$ or $5$, when these local conditions are particularly simple.
+As a further application of Theorem~\ref{main0}, one can obtain conditions on the decomposition groups determining whether the HNP and weak approximation hold in $A_n$ and $S_n$ extensions.
+In Propositions~\ref{main} and \ref{weakap}, we exhibit such a characterization for $n=4$ or $5$, when these local conditions are particularly simple.